 Intellect, Training, and Tricks

 Cotons tend to flourish with positive reinforcement type training methods, given their gentle natures, but, as with all dogs, firm but kind discipline will help him thrive and be easier to live with.
 Be calm with the Coton, that doesn't mean he can't or shouldn't be corrected.
 He will learn quicker with a clear, concise communication and a firm but calm manner of correction and discipline.

 Cotons can be "stubborn."
 They like to "ask questions" about when and where a behavior or cue is needed.
 They do this by hesitating and watching for your reaction.
 A calm and firm restating of the request will often have him comply and teach him at the same time.
 Part of this is again from his intelligence and ability to recognize small differences in their environment, which can cause them to think the rules might be different!

 However, do not mistake this for "dominance".
 He is not trying to take control, but instead, is seeking information and communicating with you that he notices something is different.
-Taking the time to 'answer his questions' in a calm and instructive way will go a long way in having him look to you for when he's uncertain about what to do.
+Taking the time to "answer his questions" in a calm and instructive way will go a long way in having him look to you for when he's uncertain about what to do.

 While this isn't a trick, one thing Cotons are known for is the so-called "French Face" expression.
 This expression is an alert but otherwise calm expression that denotes that the Coton is ready for action and waiting for what's going to happen next!